(1939) Stage: Appeared (as "Member of Verkhovenski's Organization"; Broadway debut

 .
 Translated by Elizabeth Reynolds Hapgood.
 Directed by Michael Chekhov

 .
-Music by Joseph R. Wood, Jr. Scenic Design by Michael Chekhov.
-Costume Design by Michael Chekhov.
-Directed by Michael Chekhov
+Music by Joseph R. Wood, Jr. Scenic Design / Costume design by / Directed (w/George Shdanoff

 (as "Viola"), Mary Lou Taylor.
-Produced by The Chekhov Theater Players and Michael Chekhov.
+Co-produced by The Chekhov Theater Players.

 .
 Directed by Guthrie McClintic